MUDAL/Tamper-Proof-Smart-Lock/README.md

 - Indoor and outdoor buttons
 - Keypad
 - Mobile app
-2. Tamper detection via ultrasonic sensor
+2. Tamper detection via an ultrasonic sensor

 3. Intruder alert via SMS

 4. HMI (Keypad + OLED):
 - To add/remove fingerprints
-- To add phone number
+- To add a phone number
-- To change password
+- To change the password

 5. Timekeeping occurrences of intruder and tamper detection using a Real-Time Clock.